Tundra: The Darkening Sky

 Out 22nd February on Pest Productions

 Offering a take on black metal that echoes Southern European styles in its manipulation of epic heavy metal melodies and working in elements of folk instrumentation and sweeping symphonics, Xiamen’s Holyarrow sure pack a punch on this brief EP.
-The release of ‘大員合戰 / 1661 – 1662 The Siege of Fort Zeelandia’ has been timed to coincide with the 360th anniversary of the passing of Koxinga, Prince of Prince of Yanping, who led troops on a landing at Lakjemuyse, leading to the titular Siege of Fort Zeelandia, where they prevailed over Dutch colonists and thus ended the Dutch East India Company’s rule over Taiwan.
+The release of ‘大員合戰 / 1661 – 1662 The Siege of Fort Zeelandia’ has been timed to coincide with the 360th anniversary of the passing of Koxinga, Prince of Yanping, who led troops on a landing at Lakjemuyse, leading to the titular Siege of Fort Zeelandia, where they prevailed over Dutch colonists and thus ended the Dutch East India Company’s rule over Taiwan.

 Given the specificity of this conceptual material one could be forgiven for thinking that Holyarrow have hamstrung themselves in the somewhat overloaded theme.
 But an epic voyage across the waves to oust foreign invaders proves to be an ideal setting to insert this brand of bouncy, epic, melodic black metal, replete with characterful and heroic riffs and intricate folk melodies.
 Even on this brief EP Holyarrow are able to pack a dense array of musicality that would give their opposite numbers in Scandinavia a run for their money, all without coming across as cluttered or unfocused.